 In becoming one with God, we become part of the body of Christ, a distinct feature of it, connected to all other members who have chosen to submit to God’s plan and be connected, ultimately, to the Source of life that supplies the body.

-Jesus showed us the character of the Creator, of his Father, by emptying Himself of His glory and becoming human, becoming a creature in His creation.
+Jesus showed us the character of the Creator, of his Father, by emptying Himself of His glory and becoming human, entering His creation in the form of a creature.
 (Phil.
 2:7) And doing so, He sacrificed Himself, gave Himself up for His creation – for us.
 He showed us how to deny ourselves so that we can connect with God and with our fellow man.

 In doing this, He showed us not only the character of the Creator (love that sacrifices self); He also showed us how we are to lose ourselves.
 We are not to lose our distinct selves, our individuality, our distinct differences, but we are to lose the desire to favor ourselves over the benefit of others who are also unique and individual and distinct.